artcore-c/ros2_rolling_macos_x86_64/README.md

 retracing and documenting every step — including many required patches, module forks, and dependency workarounds — remains an ongoing effort...

-Therefore, it should be noted: This repository is not yet complete, but actively maintained.
+As such, this repository is not yet complete, though it is actively maintained.

 ## We are incrementally:

-Publishing forks of modules/submodules that required changes.
+Publishing forks of modules/submodules that required changes

-Documenting all dependencies — whether installed via MacPorts, pip, or built from source (including transitive dependencies).
+Documenting all dependencies — whether installed via MacPorts, pip, or built from source (including transitive dependencies)

-Preparing an updated ros2.repos file that redirects to our fixed forks.
+Preparing an updated ros2.repos file pointing to our corrected forks

-Once finalized, setting up ros2_rolling will be as simple as replacing the official ros2.repos file with the ammended file included in this repo, followed by a clean build on MacOS x86_64.
+Once complete, setup will be as simple as replacing the official ros2.repos file with our amended version, then performing a clean build.

+## Progress:

-If you see new commits, those would likely reflect updates while we are working towards our goal.
+If you see new commits, they likely reflect updates as we move toward that goal.

-Stay tuned — we’ll announce when the full instructions and repository references are complete.
+Stay tuned — we’ll announce when the repository and all build instructions are finalized.